 Tuna salad stuffed avocados, oh my!
 Imagine you’re somewhere exotic, hot and steamy (I write this from the comfort of my desk as I watch the rain come down… boo), these tuna cups are the perfect mood pleaser and they don’t take hours to prepare.
 Packed with tangy flavour, these bad boys are sure to please any tuna salad lover.
 I used hints of vegan parmesan, and artichokes to really elevate this dish and bring in some Italian and Mediterranean infusion.

-This quick and easy healthy recipe for tuna stuffed avocados is perfect for the hot days when you can’t be bothered to turn on the oven want an easy healthy meal that’ll keep you full, and your body happy.
+This quick and easy healthy recipe for tuna stuffed avocados is perfect for the hot days and when you can’t be bothered to turn on the oven want an easy healthy meal that’ll keep you full, and your body happy.
 This recipe is one of my go-to summer meals as it’s great for meal prep, a quick and easy lunch, dinner, or even as a side at a BBQ.

 Tuna salad with Good Catch Foods